BriianPowell/EE381_Homework/README.md

 # EE381_Homeworks
 Homework for EE381 at California State University, Long Beach

-Chaw-Long Chu
+Professor: Chaw-Long Chu
-Authored by Brian Powell
+Author: Brian Powell

 Homeworks are written in a mix of Python and Matlab